bbezzant998/ByuTestProject/README.md

 ----------------------------------------------------------------------------
 1) After downloading all files and folders run "npm install" in your command shall to download all npm packages.
+2) Node.js is required to run the server.
+If you don't have Node.js download it from the Node.js website.

 ----------------------------------------------------------------------------
 Running the App